liayin/blog/_posts/2021-9-30-literature-other.md

     - Allowing manufacturers' product offerings to be endogenously determined
 - Uniform price can increase hospital surplus by up to 3.4%
     - Purchases of ICDs equipped with a superior technology drops by up to 26.3%

+#### Blockchain

+[Makarov & Schoar (2021)](https://www.nber.org/papers/w29396?utm_campaign=ntwh&utm_medium=email&utm_source=ntwg17): Blockchain Analysis of the Bitcoin Market
+- Provides detailed analyses of the Bitcoin network and its main participants
+- Built a novel database using a large number of public and proprietary sources to link Bitcoin addresses to real entities
+- Develop an extensive suite of algorithms to extract information about the behavior of the main market participants
+- Three major pieces of analysis of the Bitcoin eco-system
+    - Analyze the transaction volume and network structure of the main participants on the blockchain
+    - Document the concentration and regional composition of the miners
+    - Analyze the ownership concentration of the largest holders of Bitcoin